Crimso777/Factorio-Access/README.md

 ## Interactions

-Mine: X
+Get entity description: L, for most entities such as buildings

+Get building status: RIGHT BRACKET, for applicable buildings when your hand is empty

+Open building's menu: LEFT BRACKET

+Mine or pick up: X

-Open inventory: E
+Open player inventory: E

 Rotate: R